silverstripe/developer-docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 By default the general search field uses the name "q".
 If you already use that field name or search query in your [SearchContext](/developer_guides/search/searchcontext), you can change this to whatever name you prefer either globally or per class:

-[hint]
+> [!TIP]
-If you set `general_search_field_name` to any empty string, general search will be disabled entirely.
+> If you set `general_search_field_name` to any empty string, general search will be disabled entirely.
 Instead, the first field in your searchable fields configuration will be used, which was the default behaviour prior to Silverstripe CMS 4.12.
-[/hint]

 ##### Globally change the general search field name via YAML config {#general-field-name-yaml}